HomeMy WebLinkAboutOrdinance 1655 N.C.S. 06/23/1986FECTIV AT

 the homeowner's association (excepting limited recreational

 amenities) .
-Project 'CCU&~R's shall reflect aaid areas as permanent
+Project 'CGS&R's shall reflect said areas as permanent

 equipment concrete pumping equipment, hammers, saws,

-The City ~ C~uneil hereby ~finds~ °~that ,thee: :above impacts will be
+The City Council hereby finds nthat ,the above impacts will be

-su'bstantially~ les ened by the following r-,equrements and restrictions
+substantially lessened by the following requirements and restrictions

-project shall be -1~imited to the hours of 8 AM to 6 PM, Monday
+project shall be -limited to the hours of 8 AM to 6 PM, Monday

 and maintained to .minimize noise.
 Unused equipment shall be

-2. Accessing "the. site from the south on "D" Street and Western
+2. Accessing the site from the south on I'D" Street and Western

-Avenue by .construction truck traffic ~is recommended whenever
+y Avenue bconstruction truck traffic 'is recommended whenever

 G. Schools - A potential impact was identified as follows:

-approach design cap"acties at the primary and then the secondary
+approach design cap"acities at the primary and then the secondary

 avoided by the following recommendation which has been incorporated